 Unless noted as an exception, Moody's rating on a bank's ability to repay senior obligations extends only to branches located in countries which carry a Moody's Sovereign Rating for Bank Deposits.
 Such branch obligations are rated at the lower of the bank's rating or Moody's Sovereign Rating for the Bank Deposits for the country in which the branch is located.
-When the currency in which an obligation is denominated is not the same as the currency of the country in which the obligation will be affected by the actions of the government controlling the currency of denomination.
-In addition, risk associated with bilateral conflicts between an investor's home country and cither the issuer's home country or the country where an issuer branch is located are not incorporated into Moody's ratings.
+When the currency in which an obligation is denominated is not the same as the currency of the country in which the obligation is domiciled, Moody's ratings do not incorporate an opinion as to whether payment of the obligation will be affected by the actions of the government controlling the currency of denomination.
+In addition, risk associated with bilateral conflicts between an investor's home country and either the issuer's home country where an issuer branch is located are not incorporated into Moody's ratings.